Does proposed research have to have biomedical applications?

 Yes.
 Each proposal is evaluated on its own merits and the qualifications of the applicant.
-Several current mentors have more than one Maryland-HHMI Undergraduate Research Fellow in their laboratories.
-In these situations, students benefit from a collaborative atmosphere and being able to interact with other lab members.
+Several mentors have had more than one Maryland-HHMI Undergraduate Research Fellow in their laboratory at the same time, although given the small number of fellowships awarded this does not happen frequently.

 Must the research proposal be based on the student's original idea?

 It can be, but it is not required.
 It is up to the faculty mentor and student to work out how much input the student has into the design of the research project.
 Many students pick their projects from a selection of projects proposed and designed by the mentor.
 Students with previous research experience may have a larger role in conceiving and designing projects.